pedro-cf/gmod/README.md

 # Garrysmod Addons and Gamemodes

-This repository contains a collection ofGarrysmod addons and gamemodes.
+This repository contains a collection of Garrysmod addons and gamemodes.

 ## Addons